 Don’t be overly influenced by the prominence of an advertisement in a directory or in a magazine.
 You really need to look for proven experience.
 Ask for references from their existing and past clients, and check them out.
 Examine their specific practice experience, which is usually described on the lawyer’s own website.
 You should also ask your current lawyer to check the information found on the lawyer in a respected published directory such as Martindale-Hubbell.

 It is foolish to pick any professional based on their hourly rate.
 Lawyers and other professionals’ professional fees are usually based on their experience and their reputation.
-All professionals are not equal, and saving money by picking someone who is not best-of-breed can be much more expensive later on.
-Besides, with experience comes speed.
+All professionals are not equal, and saving money by picking someone who is not best-of-breed can become much more expensive later on.
+Besides, experience brings efficiency.
 Get an estimate of the total cost of the engagement or the services you are requesting, not just what they will bill you by the hour.
 The hourly billing rate is really not important.
 Have your general counsel work with you in reviewing the engagement letter of your franchise lawyer and consultant before you sign it.

-Finally, if you perform the investigation I recommend above and when contacting a franchise lawyer find out they don’t provide the services you require, ask them for a recommendation.
+Finally, if you perform the investigation I recommend above and, when contacting a franchise lawyer, find out they don’t provide the services you require, ask them for a recommendation.
 The ranks of great franchise lawyers and business advisors are relatively small.
-While we may hold different philosophical views on the issues, we know the professionals on the other side who we respect, and many of them are also friends.
-It makes dinner conversations so much more interesting because of that.
+While we may hold different philosophical views on the issues, we know the professionals on the other side who we respect, and many of them are also friends; this makes our dinner conversations so much more interesting.